How can we help you today?

 • What to offer: Branded merchandise, handmade goods, curated gift boxes, or print-on-demand items.
 You don’t need a massive catalog, but just a few items that reflect your niche and serve your visitors’ needs.

-• Where to start: Launch your store using platforms like Shopify or WooCommerce.
+• Where to start: Launch your store using platforms like Network Solutions.
 If you’re an affiliate marketer with an established audience, branching into physical product sales can add a new layer of income.

-• Example: A niche blogger opens a store to sell products their readers often ask about, like planners or themed mugs.
+• Example: A niche blogger opens a store to sell products their readers frequently ask about, such as planners or themed mugs.
 They repurpose social media feedback to refine their offerings and generate revenue more consistently.

-• Tools to help: Use ShipStation or Shippo to handle shipping and fulfillment.
-Then, automate product creation with Printful or Printify.
-For visuals and packaging, try Canva or Figma.
+• Tools to help: Use ShipStation or Shippo to manage shipping and fulfillment.
+You can also automate product creation with Printful or Printify, and try AI-driven design tools like Kittl or Midjourney to help you brainstorm packaging, layout, or product concepts faster.

 9. Launch a service business